lookit/lookit-api/docs/source/experiments.md

 ![example](_static/img/lookit-view-2.png)

-> Try it yourself: Make your own study on staging-experimenter, choose a thumbnail, and enter a description.
-Look on Lookit: you don't see it, because you haven't started the study yet.
-Start the study from Experimenter and refresh Lookit: there it is!

-Your study's unique ID can be seen in the URL as you view it from either Experimenter or Lookit.
+Your study's unique ID can be seen in the URL as you view it on Lookit.

 ### Experiment structure